 Getting a good night's sleep when you're pregnant can be a challenge, but finding the best pregnancy pillow can help.

-As if the constant toilet trips, hormones and shooting leg pains weren't enough to deal with, not being able to get comfortable in bed as your baby grows is a common pregnancy problem.
-This can get worse during your third trimester, when, let's be honest, it can be difficult to feel comfortable at any time of the day, let alone at night.
+As if the constant toilet trips, hormones, and shooting leg pains weren't enough to deal with, not being able to get a comfortable night's sleep as your baby grows is a common pregnancy problem.
+This can get worse during your third trimester, when, let's be honest, it can be difficult to feel settled at any time of the day, let alone at night.

-Whether you're struggling with feeling too hot, finding a comfortable position or are being woken by those mum-to-be worries, we've got a few tips to help you get some much-needed sleep, plus a list of the best pregnancy support pillows around.
+Whether you're struggling with feeling too hot, finding a relaxing position, or being woken by those mum-to-be worries, we've got a few tips to help you get some much-needed rest, plus a list of the best pregnancy support pillows around.

 What is a pregnancy pillow?

 Pregnancy pillows, also known as maternity pillows or body pillows, are large, comfortable sleeping aids that are designed to support your pregnancy bump, bum, and back.
 There are many different types to choose from, which is great news for mums sleeping on their sides to help ease aches and pains.

 Do I need a pregnancy pillow?

 If you experience any discomfort or have difficulty relaxing when pregnant, you might want to invest in a pregnancy pillow.
 If you're not sure if one would help you, you could try to use a normal pillow for starters.